Larry Csonka: After football

 Between 1985 and 1990 Csonka started spending time in Alaska, eventually living most of the year in Anchorage.
 While observing the 1,161-mile (1,962-km) 2005 Iditarod dog sled race he said, "when I was playing and practicing in that heat in July and August in Miami with shoulder pads on, it just vaporized me".

 From 1998 through 2013, Csonka was producer and co-host of Napa's North to Alaska, before retiring the show.
 Csonka also did Csonka Outdoors, 1998–2005 on ESPN-2 and OLN.
 In early September 2005, Csonka and five others were returning by boat to the village of Nikolski on Umnak Island in Alaska's Aleutian Islands after filming a reindeer hunt on the island for Csonka's TV show, North to Alaska.
 The boat was caught in a severe storm and nearly capsized.
 They rode out the storm for 10 hours before a U.S. Coast Guard helicopter could reach them and rescue them one-by-one in a basket.

 Csonka and North to Alaska co-host Audrey Bradshaw currently live in Wasilla, Alaska.
 He also maintains a farm in Lisbon, Ohio and operates Goodrich Seafood House in Oak Hill, Florida.
 Csonka currently appears in television commercials for the Alaska Spine Institute, an Anchorage-based physical rehabilitation center.

 In November 2013, Csonka was recognized by the Pro Football Hall of Fame as part of "Hometown Hall of Famers," a national program honoring the hometown roots of the sport's greatest coaches, players and contributors with special ceremonies and plaque dedication events in local communities.
 Csonka was presented with a plaque during a ceremony in the Stow High School gym, where the plaque will stay permanently to serve as an inspiration for the school's students and athletes.

+Larry and his then wife Pamela were in an episode of The Six Million Dollar Man Season 3 Ep 8 "One of Our Running Backs is Missing" Nov 2, 1975.
+Their characters were Larry and Pam Bronco.
+Larry was a gridiron hero, kidnapped by a disgruntled teammate played by Dick Butkus.

 Csonka played a fictional version of himself in the HBO series Ballers and was named head coach of the Miami Dolphins.
 He also made a cameo with Dolphins legendary former head coach, Don Shula, during a fishing trip.

 In 2022, he released a memoir titled Head On.